parduino/Femora/docs/technical/constraint/mp/index.rst

       # Add constraints using the manager
       mp_manager.create_equal_dof(...)

-The second approach is recommended as it provides a unified interface to all of FEMORA's components and ensures proper initialization of all dependencies.
+The second approach is recommended as it provides a unified interface to all of Femora's components and ensures proper initialization of all dependencies.

 Managing MP Constraints